-2017 Harvard Ukrainian Summer Institute
+2020 Harvard Ukrainian Summer Institute

-Please note: Applicants seeking the I-20 certificate for the student F-1 US visa must register for 8 credits.
+Applicants may register for 8 or 4 credits to participate in the program.
+Applicants seeking the I-20 certificate for the student F-1 US visa must register for 8 credits.

 We are pleased to offer three courses this year through the Harvard Ukrainian Summer Institute: